FCSB: Racism and xenophobia

 During the year 2025, Siyabonga Ngezana faced racial slurs and racist remarks at FCSB from the owner and the fans too.
 George Becali, the owner of Ngezana's current club FCSB, made several discriminatory and racist remarks.
 He publicly stated he would stop signing African players because, in his opinion, "they have no civilization" and "cannot be understood".
 He also reportedly called Ngezana names such as "ugly monkey" and suggested he wouldn't hire Africans in the future.

 Ngezana has shared screenshots of vile, hateful messages he received on social media from fans.
 These messages included racial slurs like "f*cking monkey" and threats of injury.
 The abuse often came after matches, particularly following FCSB's victory over PAOK in a European tournament.
 After the victory against PAOK, the fan of the losing side attacked him on Instagram and the fan promised that Ngezana will cry and PAOK will thrash FCSB 4-0 the next time they would meet, he also said he wished he broke his leg on the replies of Instagram stories.
-The PAOK fan who sent these Instagram messages goes by the username called Alexandros Agatianos.